nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 - make sure the data is sorted or ordered appropriately, for example, from A to Z, high to low etc
 - leave small gaps between the bars
 - try to use NHS Blue (#005EB8) for bars which do not need groupings, otherwise use the Colour guidance for multiple groupings across bars
-- ensure the [NHS Colour guidance][chart 8] is used to ensure that the order of colours used are distinct
+- use the [NHS Colour guidance][chart 8] to ensure that the order of colours used are distinct
 - for multiple bars, where you need to pull focus onto one of the bars, use NHS Blue (#005EB8) against a light grey NHS Grey 3 (#AEB7BD)

 If you’re using a **clustered** bar chart:

-- make sure the order and orientation of bar chart legends match how categories are presented and state this above the chart, or label the bars in the first cluster directly
+- make sure the order and orientation of bar chart legends match how categories are presented, and state this above the chart, or label the bars in the first cluster directly.
-- leave small gaps between the bars within clusters
+- leave small gaps between the bars within clusters.
-- give all bars an NHS Blue (#005EB8) outline
+- give all bars an NHS Blue (#005EB8) outline  .

+If you're using a **stacked** bar chart:

+- make sure the order and orientation of bar chart legends match how categories are presented, and state this above the chart.

 ### Composition visualisations